 - 94% of students receive financial aid.

-- Nursing Programs Offered: Students can pursue a Master of Science (MS) in nursing administration, nursing education, adult care nurse practitioner, adult-gerontology nurse, practitioner/clinical nurse, clinical specialist in psychiatric mental health, and family nurse.
+- Nursing Programs Offered: Students can pursue a Master of Science (MS) in nursing administration, adult care nurse practitioner, adult-gerontology nurse, practitioner/clinical nurse, clinical specialist in psychiatric mental health, and family nurse.

-- Since it is a community college, four-year degree courses are not offered, so you cannot enroll in a BSN.
-However, they do provide an accredited ADN.
+- Since it is a community college, this school does not offer four-year degrees, so you cannot enroll in a Bachelor of Science in Nursing (BSN).
+However, the Community College of Rhode Island does provide an accredited ADN.

 How Long Does It Take to Complete A Nursing Program?